List of conspiracy theories: New Coke

 New Coke was manufactured between 1985 and 2002.

 A theory claims that the Coca-Cola Company intentionally changed to an inferior formula with New Coke, with the intent either of driving up demand for the original product or permitting the reintroduction of the original with a new formula using cheaper ingredients.
 Coca-Cola president Donald Keough rebutted this charge: "The truth is, we're not that dumb, and we're not that smart."

 Deaths and disappearances

 Death of Nero

-In ancient times, widespread conspiracy theories were circulated pertaining to the death of the Roman emperor Nero, who committed suicide in 68 AD.
+In ancient times, widespread conspiracy theories were circulated pertaining to the death of the Roman emperor Nero, who killed himself in 68 AD.
 Some of these theories claimed that Nero had actually faked his death and was secretly still alive, but in hiding, plotting to reestablish his reign.
 In most of these stories, he was said to have fled to the East, where he was still influential.
 Other theories held that Nero would return from the dead to retake his throne.
 Many early Christians feared Nero's return to resume his vicious anti-Christian persecutions.
 The Book of Revelation may allude to these conspiracy theories in its description of the slaughtered head returned to life.